Vallyath/shopify-backend-challenge2022/README.txt

 Hi!
 This is my Shopify Backend Coding Challenge

+PRESUMPTIONS:
-PRESUMPTIONS: Python and virtualenv are already installed, PostgreSQL also already available to use.
+    - python and virtualenv are already installed
+    - postgreSQL also already available to use and started

 1. Activate your python virtualenv
 2. If your terminal is where the requirements.txt exists,